 You will need to transfer your membership to your new location.
 Please let both your original local and state societies know of your move, and then contact the local and state dental society at your new location.
 Your national ADA membership will continue, but please update your address, telephone, and email contact information in order to keep your publications and other member communications coming your way.

-Either log in to your MyADA account and manually update your information through our streamlined interface, or contact the ADA at 312-440-2500 or membership@ada.org to update your contact information.
+To update your contact information, either log in to your MyADA account and manually update your information through our streamlined interface, or contact the ADA at 312-440-2500 or membership@ada.org .

-An active or retired member dentist in good standing for at least 30 consecutive years or a total of 40 years, in the previous calendar year is eligible for life membership.
-Member dentists who attain the requirements for life membership while still practicing (active life members) pay 100% of full active dues and 100% of any mandatory assessment.
+An active or retired member dentist in good standing for at least 30 consecutive years, or a total of 40 years, in the previous calendar year is eligible for life membership.
+Member dentists who attain the requirements for life membership while still practicing (active life members) pay 100% of full active membership costs and 100% of any mandatory assessment.
 Members who qualify for life membership and are retired and have submitted an affidavit attesting to these qualifications to their state and local society, if such exists, pay $0 as a retired life member at the ADA level.
-Check with your state society for dues owed as life member at the state and local level.
+Check with your state society for membership costs owed as life member at the state and local level.